 Types of ZZ Plants

-- Raven ZZ Plant: This variety features glossy dark purple leaves that almost appear to be black.
+- ‘Raven’: Also called a black ZZ plant, this variety features glossy dark purple leaves that almost appear to be black.

-- ZZ ‘Zenzi’: A rare variety with curlier leaves than a standard ZZ plant.
+- ‘Zenzi’: This is a rare ZZ plant variety with curlier leaves than standard ZZ plants.

-- Dwarf ZZ: Also known as ‘Zamicro’ and almost identical to a standard ZZ except that it’s shorter, growing to no more than 2 feet high.
+- ‘Dwarf’: Also known as ‘Zamicro’ and almost identical to a standard ZZ except that it’s shorter, this plant grows up to 2 feet high.

-All parts of the ZZ plant are poisonous, so it’s important to keep these houseplants out of reach of pets and young children.
-Even if children or pets consume part of the ZZ plant, they will likely experience digestive issues rather than more severe side effects.
+All parts of the ZZ plant are toxic to cats, dogs, and people, so it’s important to keep these houseplants out of reach of pets and young children.
+But if children or pets do consume part of the ZZ plant, they will likely experience digestive problems rather than more severe side effects.

-Rumors once circulated that ZZ plants caused cancer, but there is no evidence that they are carcinogenic.
-It is important to wash your hands after interacting with the plants because calcium oxalate crystals in their sap could cause skin irritation.
+Rumors once circulated that ZZ plants cause cancer, but there is no evidence that they are carcinogenic.
+But wash your hands after interacting with the plants because calcium oxalate crystals in their sap could cause skin irritation.

 Potential Pests and Diseases

-ZZ plants are not known to have major pest problems, but they might attract aphids, spider mites, and whiteflies.
+ZZ plants don’t have major pest problems, but they might attract aphids, spider mites, and whiteflies.
 If you notice any of these pests attacking your plant, rinse off the leaves with plain water.
-When a larger infestation is present, use a natural or chemical insecticide to eradicate the pests.
+When a larger infestation is present, you can use neem oil to eradicate the pests.

-Q. How often should I water ZZ plants?
+Q. How do I repot a ZZ plant?

-ZZ plants typically reach a maximum height and diameter of between 2 and 3 feet; some grow to 4 feet high.
+ZZ plants typically reach a maximum height and diameter of 2 to 3 feet, but some grow to 4 feet high.